mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 # SPHINCS+

-This section defines core operations used by the signature scheme, as proposed in [@!Sphincs].
+This section defines core operations used by the signature scheme, as proposed in [@!SPHINCS-PLUS].

 ## Overview